SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Swift provides three different :newTerm:`access levels` for entities within your code.
-These access levels are relative to the source file in which an entity is defined, and to the module that the source file belongs to.
+These access levels are relative to the source file in which an entity is defined, and also relative to the module the source file belongs to.

 * :newTerm:`Public access`
   enables entities to be used within any source file inside their defining module,